Miami-Dade County Mayor Carlos A. Gimenez pledges to conserve water for national Mayor's Challenge for Water Conservation

 Not only can each of us make an impact by conserving our natural resources, but residents can possibly win free prizes, as well.
-Prizes include home improvement store gift cards, showerheads and the grand prize of a Toyota Prius.
-In 2016 alone, residents around the nation, from Anchorage to the Florida Keys, made 404,407 pledges to reduce water waste by more than 1.9 billion gallons — or roughly enough water to fill 2,877 Olympic-sized swimming pools.
+Prizes include home improvement store gift cards, showerheads, your utility bill being paid for a year and the grand prize of a 2018 Toyota RAV 4.
+In 2017 alone, residents around the nation, from Anchorage to the Florida Keys, made 421,891 pledges to reduce water waste by more than 2.2 billion gallons.

-By altering daily lifestyle choices, pledges also resulted in potentially 42 million fewer pounds of refuse in landfills; potential savings of 12 million gallons of oil; 6.1 billion pounds of carbon dioxide; 126 million kilowatt hours of electricity, and $29 million in consumer cost savings rounded out the final pledge results.
+By altering daily lifestyle choices, 2017 pledges also resulted in potentially reducing the use of 4.7 single-use plastic water bottles and eliminate 114,000 pounds of hazardous waste from entering watersheds.
+Pledges also resulted in potentially 52.5 million fewer pounds in landfills.
+Potential savings of 14.6 million gallons of oil, 7.8 billion pounds of carbon dioxide, 156.8 million kilowatt hours of electricity, and $35.5 million in consumer cost savings rounded out the final pledge results.

 If you invite your friends to take the pledge, you will also be entered to potentially win a prize of the day.